 Chris Scott has established himself among the elite coaches of the AFL.
-He has guided the Cats to a 73-24 record (75.3%) over his first four seasons at the helm, while overseeing the transition of the team to incorporate an array of young players.
+He has guided the Cats to a 97-33 record (74.43%) over his first six seasons at the helm, while overseeing the transition of the team to incorporate an array of young players.

 Scott secured his spot in Geelong history by guiding the Cats to the premiership in his first season as coach.
 Scott took over a team that most experts felt was past its best.

 Scott led Geelong to 13 wins to start the season, establishing a league record for most consecutive wins by a first year coach at the start of his career.

 Geelong finished the home & away season with a 19-3 record, then posted emphatic wins over Hawthorn, West Coast and Collingwood to capture the premiership.

 Scott was able to blend both the experienced and younger players into a potent line up.
 He was also honoured as All Australian coach after becoming just the 13th first year coach to lead his club to the flag.

 The Cats followed up in 2012 with 15 wins while introducing 10 debutants, as the club looked to blend future and current success.

 The 2013 season saw the Cats finish second after the home & away season with an 18-4 record, before falling by five points in the preliminary final.